mbleigh/twitter-auth/README.markdown

 Sign in with Twitter
 --------------------

 Twitter recently implemented a convenience layer on top of OAuth called [Sign in with Twitter](http://apiwiki.twitter.com/Sign-in-with-Twitter).
-TwitterAuth makes use of this by default by setting the `authorize_path` in `twitter_auth.yml`.
+TwitterAuth makes use of this by default in newly generated applications by setting the `authorize_path` in `twitter_auth.yml`.

 If you already have an application utilizing TwitterAuth that you would like to utilize the new system, simply add this line to your `twitter_auth.yml` in each environment: